So Called Agile and Scrum Failures

 Some Agile techniques, like TDD, ATDD, CI or CD, when poorly applied with a lack of understanding can show short-term benefits but create long-term problems.

 Few of these failure modes are unique to Agile approaches.
 They are reoccurring failure modes for all IT software development projects.
-Neither are they a comprehensive list of the ways in which Agile or traditional application development projects fail.
+Neither is there a comprehensive list of the ways in which Agile or traditional application development projects fail.

 • Team process improvement is a major focus for the Scrum Master or the Scrum Coach